x

 While it takes a little bit of practice to get your head around exactly what can and cannot be done with them (for example, you can't pass references to value types into a coroutine- however, you can pass a reference to a reference type), coroutines are a very powerful tool in your shed, and you would do well to familiarise yourself with them.

 I am using coroutines for many tasks but it is exceptionally useful for clearing scene after operation is performed.
-It shouldn't be however used in all cases.

 In post Auto destroying particle system in unity3d on my blog I am explaining behavior difference between using update and coroutine when autodestroying particle system.